How is SEO Changing in 2026?

 15. Use Automation and AI Tools Wisely

 AI tools are brilliant at summarising, structuring and doing research.
-But do not make the mistake of relying on them to write your content.
-Be the source of information the LLM is learning from.
+But do not make the mistake of relying on them to write all of your content.
+Original data, opinions and insights are always a good place to start.

 A Note on Tools